cairo-book/cairo-book/src/ch14-02-contract-functions.md

 ## 2. Public functions

 As stated previously, public functions are accessible from outside of the contract.
 They are usually defined inside an implementation block annotated with the `#[abi(embed_v0)]` attribute.
 This attribute means that all functions embedded inside it are implementations of the Starknet interface, and therefore entry points of the contract.
 It only affects the visibility (public vs private/internal), but it doesn't inform us on the ability of these functions to modify the state of the contract.

 ```rust,noplayground
 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:impl_public}}
 ```

 Functions can access storage easily via `self: ContractState`, which abstracts away the complexity of underlying system calls (`storage_read_syscall` and `storage_write_syscall`).
-The compiler provides two keywords: reference and snapshot to decorate `self`, which intends to distinguish view and external functions.
+The compiler provides two modifiers: `ref` and `@` to decorate `self`, which intends to distinguish view and external functions.

 ### External functions

 External functions are _public_ functions where the `self: ContractState` is passed as reference with the `ref` keyword, which exposes both the `read` and `write` access.
 This allows modifying the state of the contract via `self` directly.

 ```rust,noplayground
 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:external}}
 ```

 ### View functions

 View functions are _public_ functions where the `self: ContractState` is passed as snapshot, it exposes only the `read` access, and no storage write can be made via `self`.
 The compiler will mark their `state_mutability` to `view`, and view functions can be queried via `starknet_call` on Starknet, which will not create a transaction and hence will not change the state.